Esnagofer/TMSX/README.md

 To use the emulator, you need to set the system ROM.
 You can use either the free [C-BIOS](http://cbios.sourceforge.net) or a ROM image of an actual MSX1 computer.
 If you use C-BIOS, use the cbios_main_msx1.rom file which is included in the dowload that you can find on the [C-BIOS website](http://cbios.sourceforge.net).
-ROM images of actual MSX computers can be found at various places on the web.
+ROM images of actual MSX computers can be found at various places on the web ([here](http://bluemsx.msxblue.com/resource.html) for example).
 The emulator was developed using a ROM image of a
-Toshiba HX-10 MSX1 computer with international keyboard layout, but ROM images of other MSX1 computers should work too.
-Upon starting the emulator for the first time, only the "Set System ROM" button is enabled.
+Toshiba HX-10 MSX1 computer with international keyboard layout, but ROM images of other MSX1 computers should work too, as long as they assume an international keyboard layout.
+Upon starting
+the emulator for the first time, only the "Set System ROM" button is enabled.
 Click it and select the system ROM file that you want to use.